goldford/goldford.github.io/_publications/2018-10-10-River-Analysis-NS.md

 in Nova Scotia, Canada. <i>(in prep)</i>"
 collection: publications
 permalink: /publication/2018-10-10-River-Analysis-NS
-excerpt: 'We present a suite of approaches that can be used to quantify and characterize the cumulative effects of different types of riverine barriers.
+excerpt: '<i>(paper under revision and re-submission due to funding, delays, and illness</i>We present a suite of approaches that can be used to quantify and characterize the cumulative effects of different types of riverine barriers.
 We demonstrate these methods on three river systems in Nova Scotia, Canada, each heavily fragmented by road culverts and dams associated with hydroelectric and other development.'
 date: 2018-10-10